Humanitarian response to Typhoon Haiyan: East Asia

 China, also affected by Typhoon Haiyan, donated US$200,000 to the Philippine relief effort.
 China provided a donation of US$1.4 million worth of relief supplies.
 China also sent its naval hospital ship Peace Ark.
 Hong Kong chief executive CY Leung expressed his deepest sympathies for the typhoon victims.
 There was a call to postpone the proposed economic sanctions on the Philippines as a result of the poor handling of the Manila hostage crisis three years before.
 The Legislative Council of Hong Kong approved on 15 November 2013 an injection of HK$40m to the government's Disaster Relief Fund for charity organisations to apply.

 Japan offered humanitarian assistance and sent an assessment team of two people from its Ministry of Foreign Affairs and the Japan Disaster Relief Medical Team to the typhoon-affected areas.
 The foreign ministry of Japan said it would give $30 million in emergency grant aid to the disaster-struck nation, up from a previous $10 million.
 Another $2 million worth of emergency relief goods and assistance is being delivered through Japanese non-governmental organisations.

 Tokyo said the total package would reach about $52 million including a $20 million contribution to its poverty reduction fund at the Manila-based Asian Development Bank.
 In addition monetary aid, Japan also offered military assistance by dispatching three vessels carrying more than 1,000 troops to the Philippines in the largest single relief operations team deployed by the Japanese Self-Defense Forces as well as 10 military aircraft.
 Amongst the military vehicles dispatched include the transport vessel Osumi and the destroyer Ise.
-Their presence was met with overwhelming support from the typhoon survivors.
+The offer had support from the typhoon survivors.